 Prepare your Application

-More information can be found on the Study Aboard advising page.
+- More information can be found on the Study Abroad advising page.

-If you have thought carefully about why you want to study abroad and where, you have a good start on the most substantive part of the application: the essay.
+If you have thought carefully about why and where you want to study abroad, you have a good start on the most substantive part of the application--the essay.
 But don’t forget the basic requirements:

 - You must have completed at least 24 credits by the time you study abroad; for some programs, you must have completed at least 54 credits.
 You must be making satisfactory academic progress toward your degree